sugoijosephhan/sugoijosephhan.github.io/about.md

 ### Legalization Clause

 If my contents are illegal in your region, please contact me via email to make changes.
-If the provided information is verified to be true, the website will remove the illegal contents or make other adjustments within one business week.
+When the provided information is verified to be true, the website will remove them or make other adjustments within one business week.